nehal3589/GP-multilabel-arabic-hate-speech-detection/README.md

 ### Additional Resources

-* Data preprocessing and feature engineering scripts.
 * Explainable AI (XAI) implementation using LIME.
-* A sample of the dataset for demonstration purposes.
 * Project poster.
 ---

 ## Dataset Availability

-Due to privacy, academic, and intellectual property considerations, the full dataset is not publicly available.
+The dataset used in this study is not publicly available due to privacy, academic, and intellectual property considerations.

-A small sample of the dataset is provided for demonstration and research showcase purposes only.

 ---